mcbegamerxx954/mcbe_shader_redirector/README.md

 ## How to build(android)
 + Install termux if you dont have it
 + Update packages using "pkg upg"
-+ Install essential stuff for building using "pkg install build-essential"
++ Install essential stuff for building using "apt install build-essential"
 + Install rust using "pkg install rust"
 + git clone this repo
 + do "cargo build --release" on where the repo is